UltraMessaging/um_kb/kb/two-store-hosts.md

 for a total of six Stores.

-There aren't very many compelling use caes for multiple Store groups, a few customers have used it as part of a server reduction effort.
+There aren't very many compelling use caes for multiple Store groups, but a few customers have used it as part of a server reduction effort.

 ## Two Hosts Instead of Three